Collections

 Can I import design tokens from both Figma variables and Figma styles?

-Importing from both Figma variables and Figma styles is supported.
-Variables are commonly used for importing colors and dimensions, while styles are used for importing typography and shadows.
+Yes, both Figma variables and Figma styles are supported.
+Variables are commonly used for importing colors and dimensions, while styles can be used for importing typography and shadows.

-Please note that if you have a Figma style and a corresponding Figma variable with the same name, we will import them as a single design token.
+Please note that if you have a Figma style and a corresponding Figma variable with the same name, they will be imported as a single design token.
 The Figma variable will be used as the source for this token.

 Can I import design tokens from both Figma variables and Token Studio?